What is Acupuncture?

 Acupuncture is an ancient therapy used to reduce pain and balance vital energy, so the body is able to function optimally.
 By inserting very small stainless steel needles on specific points along meridians (or pathways), a practitioner aims to promote ‘qi’ flow.
 This flow helps to unblock, reinforce or reduce forces that may be disruptive to health, and reorganize this flow so that the system can achieve a more harmonious state of being.

 From a western lens, studies have shown that acupuncture induces the release of neurochemicals within the system that play a role in the reduction of pain and overall systemic healing.
 For example, acupuncture stimulates the hypothalamus and pituitary gland (affecting brain chemistry), which modulates the secretion of neurotransmitters and endocrine hormones.
 These neurotransmitters induce the body’s endogenous opioid system, which plays a role in decreasing pain, or stimulating chemicals that aid in circadian rhythms (sleep), inflammation, immunity, along with other aspects that govern the state of our systems.
-By stimulating the conduction of electro-magnetic signals, our brain-body circuitry is enhanced to coordinate messages to help regulate our systemic functions.
+Acupuncture also stimulates the conduction of electro-magnetic signals, so that brain-body circuitry is enhanced to coordinate messages which help regulate our systemic functions.

 In doing so, acupuncture can be effective in treating conditions such as (but not limited to):